With Treatment

 Services provided:

-Saint Judes Recovery Center Inc Womens Residence is an inpatient heroin rehab in Atlanta, GA, 30308 zip code.
+Saint Judes Recovery Center Inc Mens Residence is an inpatient heroin rehab facility in Atlanta, GA, 30308 zip code.

 Address: 500 Piedmont Street, Atlanta, GA 30308 in Fulton County